Pixel-Theater/BQ25895-Driver/README.md

 # BQ25895 Driver Library

-A comprehensive, platform-independent Arduino library for the Texas Instruments BQ25895 Li-Ion Battery Charge Management IC.
-This library provides high-level control, comprehensive status monitoring, and safety features for battery charging applications.
+A C language library for the Texas Instruments BQ25895 Li-Ion battery management IC.
+This library is designed for integration into projects which require power usage and recharging capability, multiple inputs, and handling one or more lithium-ion batteries.
+It includes the ability to monitor power status and provide user feedback through the UI about charging, discharging, and power sources.

+## Background

+This driver interface was developed for the [Pixel Theater](https://github.com/PixelTheater) LED sculptures and related batter-powered project PCBs, and later extracted into a standalone oepn-source library.
+The BQ25895 chip has some subtle but important implementation details that are not obvious when first designing a circuit.
+For instance, it supports a thermistor which is optional, but if it's not there, you have to get the voltage levels right.
+It provides a step-down output using PMID and USB OTG boost mode, but at the same time it can handle higher voltages while providing pass-through capability, which could be damaging to circuits downstream.

+We looked for other libraries and found that Adafruit supports a lesser version of this chip, but it's quite different and much simpler.
+There were a few projects that supported this chip, but the examples and documentation were very lightweight, or the platform usage was not clear.
+This library attempts to really cover all the bases with this BQ IC.

 ## Features

-### Core Functionality
-- **Complete Register Access**: Full control over all BQ25895 registers and features
+**Core functionality** - mapping of all BQ25895 registers with high-level control methods

-- **Hardware Abstraction**: Platform-independent I2C interface with Arduino implementation
+**I2C managed via Adafruit BusIO** - using the industry-standard library for robust communication across platforms

-- **Comprehensive Status Monitoring**: Real-time voltage, current, and fault monitoring
+**Real-time monitoring** - voltage, current, and fault status with automatic updates

-- **Safety Features**: Voltage protection, thermal monitoring, and emergency shutdown
+**Safety protection** - configurable voltage thresholds, thermal monitoring, and emergency shutdown

-- **Power Management**: VBUS detection, power source switching, and ship mode support
+**Power management** - VBUS detection, power source switching, and ship mode support

-- **Robust Error Handling**: Detailed error reporting and automatic retry mechanisms
+**Error handling** - detailed error reporting with automatic retry mechanisms

-### Advanced Features
-- **Voltage Safety Protection**: Automatic shutdown at configurable voltage thresholds (default 5.5V for LED protection)
+**Voltage safety protection** - automatic shutdown at configurable voltage thresholds for LED protection

-- **Power Transition Detection**: Automatic handling of USB connect/disconnect scenarios
-- **Fault Diagnosis**: Detailed fault decoding and reporting
+**Fault diagnosis** - detailed fault decoding and reporting with clear status messages

-- **Charge Optimization**: DPM override, current limit adjustments, and charge restart
+**Charge optimization** - DPM override, current limit adjustments, and charge restart functionality

-- **Emergency Modes**: Battery-only mode and ship mode for low-power applications
+**Emergency modes** - battery-only mode and ship mode for low-power applications

-- **Comprehensive Diagnostics**: Register dumps, status reports, and voltage analysis
+**Diagnostics** - register dumps, status reports, and voltage analysis for troubleshooting

-## Hardware Requirements
+## Hardware

-### Supported Platforms
-- **Arduino Compatible Devices**: Arduino Uno, Nano, ESP32, ESP8266
-- **Teensy Microcontrollers**: Teensy 4.0, 4.1 (primary target)
-- **Custom Hardware**: Any microcontroller with I2C support
+Supported for Arduino IDE and PlatformIO on various microcontrollers such as Arduino Uno, Nano, ESP32, ESP8266, and Teensy 4.0/4.1.
+Most of the work on this driver was done in a Teensy environment, but it shouldn't matter because it's I2C-based.

 ### I2C Configuration

 - **Default Address**: 0x6A (fixed for BQ25895)
 - **Clock Speed**: 100kHz (recommended for reliability)
 - **Pull-up Resistors**: 4.7kΩ required on SDA/SCL lines